aabiddanda/aabiddanda.github.io/_posts/2017-04-05-shell-tricks-year-one.md

 }
 {% endhighlight %}

-Another thing that has helped is having a template from which to setup my python scripts, so that they all roughly follow the same general recipe using `argparse` and other libraries.
+Another thing that has helped is having a template from which to setup my python scripts, so that they all roughly follow the same general recipe using `click` and other libraries.
 To see the template file please see [here](https://gist.github.com/aabiddanda/d32a75e8f14b0e471ceb6ff3c625ef1b)

 {% highlight bash %}
   # Sets up a canonical python script from a template